tutorbookapp/tutorbook/src/pages/api/README.md

 1. Verify the correct request body was sent (e.g. all parameters are there and are all of the correct types).
+2. Fetch the given pending request's data from our Firestore database.
+3. Performs the following verifications (some of which are also included in the original `/api/request` endpoint):
-2. Verify that the requested `Timeslot` is within all of the `attendee`'s availability (by reading each `attendee`'s Firestore profile document).
+   - Verifies that the requested `Timeslot` is within all of the `attendee`'s availability (by reading each `attendee`'s Firestore profile document).
-3. Verify that the requested `subjects` are included in each of the tutors' Firestore profile documents (where a tutor is defined as an `attendee` whose `roles` include `tutor`).
+   - Verifies that the requested `subjects` are included in each of the tutors' Firestore profile documents (where a tutor is defined as an `attendee` whose `roles` include `tutor`).
+   - Verifies that the parent (the owner of the given `uid`) is actually the pupil's parent (i.e. the `attendee`s who have the `pupil` role all include the given `uid` in their profile's `parents` field).
+4. Creates a new `appt` document containing the request body in each of the `attendee`'s Firestore `appts` subcollection.
-4. Update each `attendee`'s availability (in their Firestore profile document) to reflect this appointment (i.e. remove the appointment's `time` from their availability).
+5. Updates each `attendee`'s availability (in their Firestore profile document) to reflect this appointment (i.e. remove the appointment's `time` from their availability).
-5. Create a new `appt` document containing the request body in each of the `attendee`'s Firestore `appts` subcollection.
+6. Sends each of the `appt`'s `attendee`'s an email containing instructions for how to access their Bramble virtual-tutoring room.

+#### Response

+The created appointment object (that includes the ID of the Firestore documents).